Instructors, Director, and Board Members

 Board of Directors

 Ron holds a Master’s Degree in Music Education from the University of Central Oklahoma and is nationally certified with Music Teachers National Association.
-With a devout passion for music education, he has taught at the secondary and collegiate levels.
-Currently, he is the staff organist at St. Paul’s Lutheran Church and the vocal music director at Edmond North High School.
-Other choral activities include being the Artistic Director for the Edmond Community Chorale and the President for the Oklahoma Choral Director’s Association.
+With a devout passion for music education, he taught at the secondary and collegiate levels for 30 years.
+Currently, he is the staff organist at St. Paul’s Lutheran Church.
+Other choral activities include being the Executive Director for the Oklahoma Choral Director’s Association.
 Ron is a member of American Choral Directors Association, Oklahoma Choral Directors Association, Oklahoma Music Educators Association.